Non Sequitur by Wiley Miller for November 15, 2022

 • Reply

-Chris Sherlock almost 2 years ago
+Chris Sherlock about 2 years ago

 If he was a literature major, he should avoid cliches like the plague.